PercevalSA/pcp-librespot/README.md

 ```
 ## creation

 Librespot must be cross-compiled and placed in the `sbin` folder as `librespot`.
+Don't forget to `chmod +x librespot` before creating the tcz extension.

 ### Cross Compilation
 Cross compilation of Librespot for RaspberryPi on Linux (raspbian, TinyCoreLinux, PiCore Linux...)